Cloudera Documentation

 3. Click IMPORT & CONNECT to auto-populate the connection details from the JSON file.

-If any configuration details are invalid, an error message appears, and you can manually correct the configuration.
+If any configuration details are invalid, an error message appears.
+You can manually correct the configuration.